RanFukazawa/final-project-guess-country-game-react/README.md

-# Project3: Guess Country Game
+# Final Project: Guess Country Game (Extended ver.)

 ## Project Objective
 Guess Country Game is an interactive educational web application that helps users learn world geography through a flag-based quiz game.
 Players test their knowledge by identifying countries from their flags, while administrators can manage the country database through a comprehensive CRUD interface.
 The application combines an engaging game experience with robust content management capabilities.